“I find it touchingly poetic to think that as our technology grows more advanced, we may grow more human.” (Diane Ackerman, The Human Age)

 The rise of robots will only make us more human

-As A.I. becomes more intelligent, we must become more strategic, more creative and more empathetic.
 As the ranks of robots swell, as data and Artificial Intelligence combine to achieve extraordinary things, now more than ever is the time to be human.

 “We need to realize that technology is not just about efficiency; it’s about taking these new capabilities that we have and doing more with them.
 When you do that, you actually increase employment,” says Tim O’Reilly, the founder of tech publishing giant O’Reilly Media.